Alumni Relations

 GMF’s Alumni Relations offers a number of opportunities for our alumni to stay engaged with our networks and continue efforts to strengthen transatlantic cooperation.The GMF’s Alumni Relations team and Alumni network offer a dynamic array of events and resources for its 4,000+ global leaders spanning 40 countries and various sectors.
 We provide a space for alumni to connect, learn, and engage with GMF experts and their peers.
 Alumni can access a wealth of knowledge through webinars, conferences, and workshops, and collaborate with experts on pressing global issues.
 Our network also fosters ongoing connections among alumni, creating a powerful community for knowledge-sharing and meaningful dialogue.

-To learn more about GMF's Leadership Programs, please click on the link.
+To learn more about Leadership Programs current programming, please click on the link.

 Alumni Leadership Council

-We are pleased to invite you to join the relaunch of GMF’s Alumni Leadership Council (ALC), a platform designed to connect alumni across sectors, generations, and borders to engage in timely conversations, exchange ideas, and collaborate on solutions to the most pressing challenges facing the transatlantic relationship.
+GMF’s Alumni Leadership Council (ALC), is a platform designed to connect alumni across sectors, generations, and borders to engage in timely conversations, exchange ideas, and collaborate on solutions to the most pressing challenges facing the transatlantic relationship.
 Through this membership, you will gain exclusive opportunities to stay connected to GMF’s work, access insights from leading experts, and participate in virtual and in-person convenings that foster dialogue, learning, and action.

 The ALC builds on a proud tradition of alumni giving back to the fellowship programs that shaped their leadership journeys.
 All funds collected through ALC will support current fellowship programs and expansion of alumni engagement efforts.
 GMF is working toward expanding alumni-led initiatives, such as grants and projects, but this relaunch focuses on reconnecting the network through meaningful engagement, virtually and in person.